hannestschofenig/tschofenig-ids/cose-key-thumbprint/draft-ietf-cose-key-thumbprint.md

 Optional parameters of COSE Keys are intentionally not included in the COSE Key Thumbprint computation so that their absence or presence in the COSE Key does not alter the resulting value.
-The COSE Key Thumbprint value is a digest of the parameters required to represent the key as a COSE Key -- not of additional data that may also accompany the key.
+The COSE Key Thumbprint is a digest of the essential parameters required to represent the key as a COSE Key, rather than any additional data that might accompany the key.

-Optional parameters are not included so that the COSE Key Thumbprint refers to a key -- not a key with an associated set of key attributes.
+By excluding optional parameters, the COSE Key Thumbprint consistently refers to the key itself, not to a key with additional attributes.
-Different application contexts might or might not include different subsets of optional attributes about the key in the COSE Key structure.
-If these were included in the calculation of the COSE Key Thumbprint, the values would be different for those COSE Keys, even though the keys are the same.
-The benefit of including only the required parameters is that the COSE Key Thumbprint of any COSE Key representing the key remains the same, regardless of any other attributes that are present.
+Different application contexts may include various optional attributes in the COSE Key structure.
+If these optional parameters were included in the thumbprint calculation, the resulting values could differ for the same key depending on the attributes present.
+Including only the required parameters ensures that the COSE Key Thumbprint remains consistent for a given key, regardless of any additional attributes.

 Different kinds of thumbprints could be defined by other specifications that might include some or all additional COSE Key parameters, if use